 The Court also agreed that ACIPCO should not have to provide Blackmon with yet another treating physician.
 The evidence was clear that Blackmon had already exercised her right in selecting a new treating physician from a panel of 4, and the Court held that she was not entitled to another new doctor.

 About the Author

-If you have questions about this article or Alabama workers’ compensation issues in general, please feel free to contact the author at firstname.lastname@example.org or 205-332-1428.
+This post was written by Trey Cotney, Esq. of Fish Nelson LLC, a law firm dedicated to representing employers, self-insured employers and insurance carriers in workers’ compensation matters.
+Fish Nelson is a member of the National Workers’ Compensation Network (NWCDN).
+If you have any questions about this article or Alabama workers’ compensation issues in general, please feel free to contact the author at firstname.lastname@example.org or any firm member at 205-332-3430.